 **This article is continuously updated with the latest developments.

-Coronavirus contact tracing applications should be made mandatory as a means of helping the European Union transition out of the public health crisis and open up its borders, Slovenian Prime Minister Janez Janša said on Wednesday (8 July), against Commission advice.
+On 8 July, Slovenian Prime Minister Janez Janša said that the coronavirus contact tracing applications should be made mandatory as a means of helping the European Union transition out of the public health crisis and open up its borders.

 Normal life could only be reintroduced in Europe “if we create a new digital application for virus tracking, which is not totally voluntary,” Janša said speaking on a virtual panel alongside Hungarian Prime Minister Viktor Orbán and Serbian President Aleksandar Vučić.